AerynOS/ent/README.md

 `ent` is a tool for working with packaging recipes in git trees/monorepos.

-Primarily it is intended for use with [Serpent OS](https://serpentos.com) packaging, and to a limited degree, [Solus](https://getsol.us) packaging.
+Primarily it is intended for use with [AerynOS](https://aerynos.com) packaging, and to a limited degree, [Solus](https://getsol.us) packaging.

 ## Installation